 The name of a student used on academic records is based upon the initial Application for Admission completed and submitted by the student.
-Students may change their name on academic records by completing and submitting a Change of Information form, with supporting legal documentation, to the Office of Admissions and Records.
+Students may change their name on academic records by completing and submitting a Change of Information form, with supporting legal documentation, to the Enrollment Center.
 If a student submits a subsequent Application for Admission with a different name, the student must submit a Change of Information form, with supporting legal documentation, in order to change their name on academic records.

 Students must provide the College with a correct, current permanent and mailing address on the Application for Admission.
-Students who change their address must notify the College of this change by using JagNet, or submit a completed Change of Information form to the Office of Admissions and Records whenever their address changes.
+Students who change their address must notify the College of this change by using JagNet, or submit a completed Change of Information form to the Enrollment Center.

 A "major" is a concentration of specialized coursework, which leads to a certificate or degree.
-Students may declare a major on the Application for Admission and may change their major at any time by completing and submitting a Change of Information form to the Office of Admissions and Records.
+Students may declare a major on the Application for Admission and may change their major at any time by completing and submitting a Change of Information form to the Enrollment Center.
 A list of "Majors and Codes" is included with both of the above-mentioned documents.

 It is the policy of STC to maintain the confidentiality of academic records and be in compliance with all federal and state laws governing the release of academic records.